linuxforphp/flare-smart-contracts/docs/specs/PriceProvider.md

 Alice wraps her 10 FLR by calling WFLR.deposit(), thus she now has vote power of 10.
 Bob has 30 WFLR so he has vote power of 30.
 Bob decides to delegate 50% of his vote power to Alice.
 Now Alice has vote power of 25 and Bob has vote power of 15.
-Bob receives 20 more WFLRtokens, so now Alice has vote power of 35 and Bob has vote power of 25.
+Bob receives 20 more WFLR tokens, so now Alice has vote power of 35 and Bob has vote power of 25.

 Notice how when a delegator receives additional WFLR, the contract automatically updates vote power for all relevant delegatees according to their delegation percentage.
 It is important to note that although Bob has delegated 50% of his vote power to Alice, he still retains his 30 WFLR.